 - Exhibit professionalism that elevates the value of music education

-- Demonstrate their knowledge of music education history, philosophy, methodologies, and repertoire, and their ability to apply musical and pedagogical knowledge to the pre-K–12 classroom setting; upon completion of the coursework and student teaching, students are prepared to apply for state license in pre-K–12 choral/general music or pre-K–12 instrumental/general music
+- Knowledge of music education history, philosophy, methodologies, and repertoire, and their ability to apply musical and pedagogical knowledge to the pre-K–12 classroom setting; upon completion of the coursework and student teaching, students are prepared to apply for state license in pre-K–12 choral/general music or pre-K–12 instrumental/general music

 Upon completion of this degree, all School of Music students will be able to demonstrate the following learning outcomes: